 The next wave favors companies that can orchestrate many AI forms.

-AI is not just chat.
 The future includes LLMs, transformers, local models, specialized models, retrieval systems, agent orchestration, evaluation layers, governance layers, custom software, and business-specific operating systems.

 - Multi-model orchestration will matter because no single model will be best for every task, data class, cost target, or risk posture.